Teen identified as gunman at California food festival, police hunt for associate

 “What’s going on?” a woman can be heard asking on one video.
 “Who’d shoot up a garlic festival?”

-One of the victims was identified by his grandmother as Stephen Romero in an interview with ABC7 News.
-Maribel Romero described her 6-year-old grandson as “a really loving boy.”
+One of the victims was identified by his grandmother as Stephen Romero in an interview with a local ABC affiliate.
+Maribel Romero described Stephen as a “loving boy” who was “always kind, happy and ... playful.”

+Romero was near a bouncy house when he was shot, the San Jose Mercury News reported.

+“He was joyful, always wanted to play, always positive,” his father told the San Jose newspaper during an interview at the hospital where the boy died.

-Her daughter-in-law and the boy’s other grandmother were also being treated in a hospital for gunshot wounds, she said.
-“I want justice for my grandson,” she said.
+His mother and the boy’s other grandmother were also shot and were being treated in a hospital, Maribel Romero told local media.

 Evenny Reyes, 13, told the San Jose Mercury News that at first she thought the gunfire was fireworks but then saw someone with a wounded leg.